Caiyeon/goldfish/README.md

 # this will take awhile
 vagrant up --provision

-# open up localhost:8001 on your local machine.
+# open up localhost:8001 in chrome on your local machine.
 You can login with token 'goldfish'
 ```